-They have become popular because they are an accessible way to enter the world of matcha green tea, which has a distinct grassy taste but can offer health benefits to its drinkers in part because of the powerful antioxidants it contains.
-A matcha latte requires just three ingredients: matcha powder, water and milk.
+Iced matcha tea latte recipes have become popular because they are an accessible way to enter the world of matcha green tea, which has a distinct grassy taste but can offer health benefits to its drinkers in part because of the powerful antioxidants it contains.
+A matcha tea latte requires just three ingredients: matcha powder, water and milk.
 Prepared properly and shaken together, this trio can produce a smooth, creamy drink that can be enjoyed hot – or as a cold brew over ice.

 Because there are so few ingredients, the quality of each ingredient is crucial to the quality of the overall drink.
 The finest matcha is ceremonial grade matcha, which can have a subtle flavour – ours, for example, offers exceptional character, floral notes and deep, vegetal umami.
 For matcha lattes, you can also consider using culinary grade matcha.
 This type of matcha green tea often has a stronger, less subtle flavour so it can stand up to the ingredients it might be mixed with in baking.
 When choosing your matcha, look for a vibrant green colour – this is the clearest sign of quality.

-How to make an iced matcha green tea latte
+How to make an iced matcha tea latte

 • Scales – as the quantities involved are small, digital scales are probably best